ln -s /usr/local/waxeye/bin/waxeye ~/bin/

 Even worse than our time example, this language is infinite.
 It would be impossible for us to explicitly list every string in the language.

-If we want to talk about such languages, we need a notation that is more abstract and compact than simply writing out each string.
-We call such a notation a grammar.
+If we want to describe such languages, we need a notation that is more abstract than simply writing out strings.
+We call this notation a grammar and the file that contains it a grammar file.

 .